Winsitter/landing/src/posts/Never Use The Same Password Twice.md

 ---------------

 We all started using the same passwords because we had to remember them.
 What, you can't remember 500 passwords? (we'll there's [that guy](http://en.wikipedia.org/wiki/Dave_Farrow)).
-Maybe you got advanced and started making "layers" of passwords where you had a hard one for banking/email, another medium one for work, and an easy one for the rest.
+Maybe you got advanced and started making "layers" of passwords where you had a hard one for banking, another kinda-hard one for work, and an easy one for the rest.
 Layers, like an onion.

-That was good in 2005.
+*That was good in 2005.*

 But now it's not a matter of *if* your password gets stollen, it's just *when*.
 In fact it's very likely that multiple passwords of yours *have* been stolen. ([check here](https://pwnedlist.com/query)) In the last few years passwords were snagged from LinkedIn, Last.fm, Gmail, eHarmony and Adobe, just to name a few.